 Each of the ring dryer types can have either Open-Circuit (OC) or Partial Gas Recycle (PGR) configuration to suit the product application or operational requirements.
 Under OC, ambient air is used as the 1-pass drying medium.
 Under PGR, additional energy efficiency is achieved by recirculating the majority of the dryer exhaust stream back to the air heater as a preheated drying medium.

 With customizable designs and sizes, Dedert can support your project to meet your ring drying requirements.
-Connect with us to learn more!
+Contact us today to learn more!